 Inter-regional comparisons are relatively rare.
-Figure 7 in the SI text visualises the pairwise correlations of cities within abstracts, aggregating by region.
+Supplementary Figure 7 visualises the pairwise correlations of cities within abstracts, aggregating by region.
 Asian cities tend to be compared to other Asian cities, European cities to European cities, and likewise in North America.
 Studies on Latin American, African and Oceanian cities, on the other hand, are more frequently paired with cities in other regions, but are fewer in number.
 Considering the total scope of the urban case study literature (4,051 studies), the subset that is comparative (702 studies), and internationally comparative across more than 2 cases (67 studies), is small.

 As with individual cases, mapping and transparency are key to making best use of the comparative case study literature.
 While topics and study locations can be straightforwardly identified, the epistemological choices underpinning comparative research are very difficult to ascertain.
 Based on a random selection and review of documents, we find little justification for why particular cities are bundled together, beyond claims of contextual diversity.
 Again, these decisions may be driven by pragmatic concerns (such as funding and research partners) rather than strong comparative logics, underlining the still nascent stage of urban sustainability science 34.